SAFEHR-data/uclh-synthetic-data/11-technical-step-by-step.md

 (file: 11-technical-step-by-step.md)

-Commands to run from the Windows CMD prompt or the Terminal within this RStudio project (recommended).
+Commands to run from the Windows CMD prompt or the Terminal within this RStudio project (recommended as that allows you to view & edit the configuration yaml files).

 This assumes that you already have python installed, otherwise see these [python installation instructions](https://uclh.slab.com/posts/install-python-on-windows-e-g-on-an-nhs-laptop-017hz5cd).